Scott Disick Reunites With Kardashians For Emotional ‘KUWTK’ 10th Anniversary Special — Watch

 Unfortunately, the special was shot in April, which was before Scott’s flings in Cannes.
 Those sexcapades created a huge rift between him and Kourtney!
 It was only recently that the duo was seen together again, so there’s a chance that they’re back on good terms after everything that went down.
 Click here for pics of Keeping Up with the Kardashian’s 13th season.

 In the special, the family will revisit some of the biggest moments of the last decade, and even reveal some off-screen secrets.
 For example, Khloe finally explains that she met her boyfriend Tristan Thompson on a blind date!
 Kris squeals, asking her who set them up, and we would like to know the same thing!
 It looks like Khloe will reveal that juicy tidbit on the special, which is set to air on E! on Sept.
 24 at 9pm ET/PT.
+Plus, season 14 will kick off on Sunday, October 1 at 9pm ET/PT.
 We can’t wait to tune in!
 Until then, enjoy the teaser below:

 HollywoodLifers, are you surprised to see Scott back with the Kardashians?
 Let us know!